libsigcplusplus/libsigcplusplus/README.md

 callback function, either global or a member function, regardless of whether it is static or virtual.

-libsigc++ is used by gtkmm to wrap the GTK+ signal system.
-It does not depend on GTK+ or gtkmm.
+libsigc++ is used by gtkmm to wrap the GTK signal system.
+It does not depend on GTK or gtkmm.

+sigc++-2.0 and sigc++-3.0 are different parallel-installable ABIs.
+This file describes sigc++-3.0.

 See the [libsigc++ web site](https://libsigcplusplus.github.io/libsigcplusplus/)